Isangeles/flame/README.md

   The main goal is to create simple, flexible, extensible and completely modular game engine.
 Engine provides build-in CLI frontend to easy run and debug modules.
 Engine does not come with any graphical interface, instead is designed to be used with external GUI's(e.g. [Mural](https://github.com/isangeles/mural)).

-  The project idea is based on [Senlin](https://github.com/isangeles/senlin) game engine, Senlin modules should be compatible with Flame(with some modifications).
+  The project idea is based on [Senlin](https://github.com/isangeles/senlin) game engine.

   Flame modules are available for download [here](http://flame.isangeles.pl/mods).